The Impact of Heroin Addiction

 Heroin Rehab in St. Augustine, FL

 Once a person uses heroin they experience a rush of pleasure and joy but after the high ends, people are left with a strong desire for more.
-People who use heroin can quickly develop a tolerance and addiction.
+People who use opioid drugs can quickly develop a tolerance which leads to addiction.
 While it may take some time to recover from heroin addiction, with the right treatment it is possible for people to lead productive and meaningful lives even after years of abuse.

 The Effects of Heroin Use

 Heroin users experience the short-term and long-term effects of abusing this dangerous drug soon after they become addicted.
 Immediately after using it, people often have dry mouth, a warm flushing of the skin, heaviness in their extremities, and occasionally nausea, diarrhea or extreme itching.

 Most users feel intense drowsiness due to heroin’s effect on the central nervous system and for several hours their cardiac function and breathing can slow down.
 Breathing can actually slow to the point of being life-threatening if someone has taken too much of the drug.